sennis363/SE-Interface-Abstract-Lab/src/lab1/readme.txt

    architecture from the perspective of using abstraction and inheritance.
    (Remember, a startup class must have a main method)
 6. In your solution when can Liskov Substitution principle be used and when is it not possible.
-Write down your anwer in this document, using the white space below:
+Write down your answer in this document, using the white space below:

+The Liskov Substitution principle can be used when I make an instance of the class objects in Startup.java.